Deformations of Calabi-Yau varieties with $k$-liminal singularities: Preliminaries

 where we identify the divisor $H$ on $Y$ with its preimage $\pi^*H$ on $\hY$.
-The proof of Theorem~\ref{1limthm} then shows that, under these assumptions, a strong first order smoothing of $Y$ always exists, and hence $Y$ is smoothable by \cite[Theorem 4.5]{FL}.
+The proof of Theorem~\ref{1limthm} then shows that, under these assumptions, a strong first-order smoothing of $Y$ always exists, and hence $Y$ is smoothable by \cite[Theorem 4.5]{FL}.
 A somewhat stronger statement is proved in \cite[Corollary 4.10]{FL}. \end{remark}

+\begin{remark} In dimension three, a singular point can be $k$-liminal only for $k=1$.
+Since this case is covered by Theorem~\ref{1limthm}, we are free to make the assumption that $n \ge 4$ as needed in what follows. \end{remark}